 How to Install a Tumble Dryer

-Whether you’ve bought a new freestanding tumble dryer or you’re thinking about buying a new one, there are several things to consider after your purchase.
+Have you just bought a new freestanding tumble dryer or thinking about buying one?
+There are several things to consider.

-Firstly you’re going to have to decide where you want to place it.
-Once you have the dryer you’ll need to get it to your home and into place.
+Firstly you’re going to have to decide where you want to position it.
+Once you have the dryer you’ll need to get it into your home and into place.
 You’ll then need to install it.

 Thankfully, installing a new tumble dryer doesn’t have to be as daunting as it first sounds.
 Here we’ll walk you through how to install a condenser tumble dryer, and then how to install a vented tumble dryer.

-Please note: tumble dryers are heavy products and difficult to manoeuvre, therefore we recommend having some help with the installation.
+Please note tumble dryers are heavy products and difficult to manoeuvre.
+We recommend getting some help with the installation.

 How to Install a Condenser Dryer

-A great benefit of condenser dryers vs vented dryers is that condenser tumble dryers can be installed anywhere.
+A great benefit of condenser dryers is that you can install them almost anywhere.
 This is because, unlike vented dryers, they don’t need a hose attachment to vent moisture outside.
 This means that all you need to do is fit the tumble dryer close enough to a power supply for you to plug the dryer in.

-• You’ll also need to make sure that the space you’re installing the tumble dryer into is big enough for the dryer and leaves a small gap around the edge for ventilation.
+• You’ll also need to make sure that the space is big enough for the dryer and leaves a small gap around the edge for ventilation.

 • Once the tumble dryer is in place and plugged it, switch it on to make sure everything is working as it should.
 If the machine isn’t working correctly, check the plug to make sure it’s inserted properly.